TypicalAM/blog/content/posts/wpa-introduction/index.md

 - `WPA2` uses `EAPOL` messages for authentication, if they are intercepted it's not fun
 - There are two session keys: a pairwise one and a group one
 - Configure rekeying on your router (if you can)
 - Have a strong password!
-Bruteforcing the key is very unfeasable, unless your password is `12345678` of course
+Bruteforcing the key is very unfeasible, unless your password is `12345678` of course
 - Basic wireless networks are a tad bit more complicated than ethernet ones

 **If you want to build a traffic decrypter yourself, here are the things you would need:**